-- Prepare a range of nutritional dishes - Use a broad range of manufacturing techniques, including handcraft skills, and a range of tools and equipment skilfully and safely - Accurately weigh, measure and cut a range of materials and ingredients - Programme simple components - Generate, model and develop a range of ideas - Follow procedures for safety and hygiene and understand the procedure of risk assessment - Identify and solve their own design decisions - Evaluate existing products, their own outcomes and the outcomes of their peers
+- Prepare a range of nutritional dishes - Use a broad range of manufacturing techniques, including handcraft skills, and a range of tools and equipment skillfully and safely - Accurately weigh, measure and cut a range of materials and ingredients - Programme simple components - Generate, model and develop a range of ideas - Follow procedures for safety and hygiene and understand the procedure of risk assessment - Identify and solve their own design decisions - Understand and prepare digital files for laser cutting production - Evaluate existing products, their own outcomes and the outcomes of their peers.

-Students will be assessed against the mastery band criteria at the end of each skills rotation - having been given strength and improvement feedback.
+Students will be assessed against the mastery band criteria at the end of each skills rotation, having been given strength and improvement feedback.